wp-plugins/calculated-fields-form/README.txt

 = WebHook add-on (Beta Version) - Only available in the Developer version of the plugin =

-The add-on allows posting the submitted information by the forms to webHooks URLs.
+The add-on allows posting the submitted information by the forms to WebHooks URLs.
 With the WebHook add-on it is possible integrate the forms created by the plugin with services like Zapier.
 The Zapier connects services as important and popular as Zoho CRM, Dropbox, Mailchimp, Evernote, Google Drive, Facebook, Twitter, and more than 300 services([https://zapier.com/zapbook/apps/](https://zapier.com/zapbook/apps/ "Zapier"))

 Use this add-on is as simple as entering the WebHooks URLs, through the CFF-WebHook section in the forms settings.
 To associate a form with multiple WebHooks, simply press the "Add new url" button, to add a new input field.